 33) Bamboo Orchid (Arundina graminifolia)

-The bamboo orchid (Arundina gaminifolia) is the only species that has currently been accepted as a member of the Arundina genus of orchids.
-These orchids have strong, reedy stems that resemble bamboo, and they grow to be about 2 to 7 feet tall.
+The bamboo orchid (Arundina gaminifolia) is the only species currently accepted as a member of the Arundina genus of orchids.
+These orchids have strong, reedy stems resembling bamboo and grow to be about 2 to 7 feet tall.
 Bamboo orchids bloom with up to 10 flowers per raceme.
 The showy, trumpet-shaped blossoms are a rosy white hue with a vibrant purple-colored inner lip.

 Native To: | Tropical Asia |